-That part is a bit of a question mark because it’s unclear if agents get a commission and if so, how much.
+That part is a bit of a question mark because it’s unclear if real estate agents get a commission and if so, how much.
 But Zillow does recommend that you use an agent as you would with any other home selling service.

 If you don’t already have an agent, Zillow can connect you to one in your area.
 It will be a so-called “Premier Agent,” which I believe is someone who advertises on Zillow.

-It’s seems to work as a bit of a lead service in that Zillow will pair you with an agent who will be required to create a CMA on your behalf.
+It seems to work as a bit of a lead service in that Zillow will pair you with an agent who will be required to create a CMA on your behalf.

 Chances are it won’t be perfect, and that could affect the price, just as it would on the open market.

 Put simply, it’s yet another avenue to sell your home, and another opportunity for agents to link up with homeowners via Zillow.

-At the moment, Zillow Instant Offers is only available in select zip codes in Las Vegas and Orlando.
-These happen to be areas hard-hit by the crisis where inventory is probably quite a bit higher than national levels.
+Several of these cities happen to be areas hard-hit by the housing crisis where inventory is probably quite a bit higher than national levels.

 That means it’s likely easier to unload these homes in a shorter period of time, where they otherwise might languish.
 The downside is you probably get a lower price.

-Who Is Zillow Instant Offers Good For?
+Who Is Zillow Offers Good For?

 So you might be curious why you’d use this service if you could just use an agent.
 Well, Zillow seems to think there’s value in not having to stage your home, hold open houses, do showings, and fret about price.